Domaine de Marcoux

 Chateauneuf du Pape

-Vinification in cement tanks and ageing is mainly done here but a
+Vinification in cement tanks and maturing is mainly done here but a

 part of the cuvée is aged in barrels of 350 l.